UK looks at ways to remove China's CGN from nuclear project through stake sale- FT | Headlines

 UK looks at ways to remove China's CGN from nuclear project through stake sale- FT

-The British government plans to sell a minority stake in a new nuclear power station to institutional investors or float it on the stock market, to remove China General Nuclear Power Group from the project, the Financial Times reported on Wednesday.
-The state-owned Chinese company currently has a 20% stake in the proposed Sizewell C nuclear plant in Suffolk, eastern England, that France's EDF is scheduled to build the 20-billion-pound project with backing from CGN, the report added.
+The British government plans to sell a minority stake in a new nuclear power station to institutional investors or float it on the stock market, to remove China General Nuclear Power Group from the project, the Financial Times reported https://www.ft.com/content/a92bad50-ba5a-44e5-883b-29fac8a4571e on Wednesday.
+The state-owned Chinese company has a 20% stake in the proposed Sizewell C nuclear plant in Suffolk, eastern England, that France's EDF is scheduled to build as a 20-billion-pound project with backing from CGN, the report added.

 The British government plans to sell a minority stake in a new nuclear power station to institutional investors or float it on the stock market, to remove China General Nuclear Power Group from the project, the Financial Times reported on Wednesday.